8 Signs of Breast Cancer You Might Be Ignoring (Besides a Lump)

 “Some people notice a lump in the armpit area but don’t feel any lump on the breast, so they don’t think it’s cancer.
 Unfortunately, it could still be breast cancer,” says Dr. Rosenbaum Smith.
 A non-cancer lymph node that swells will feel tender to touch.
 A cancerous node is generally painless, firmer to the touch, and doesn’t move around as much when you press on it, she says.
 Check out other surprising reasons you might have sore breasts.

 Bloody nipple discharge

-Spontaneous bloody discharge, meaning you don't have to squeeze the nipple to make it come out, is never normal, says Dr. Rosenbaum Smith.
-"You'll usually just see it appear on your nightshirt or bra, and that's definitely suspicious that it could be cancer," she says.
+Spontaneous bloody discharge, meaning you don’t have to squeeze the nipple to make it come out, is never normal, says Dr. Rosenbaum Smith.
+“You’ll usually just see it appear on your nightshirt or bra, and that’s definitely suspicious that it could be cancer,” she says.
 The discharge also generally appears from only one breast.
-Any other discharge that appears when you squeeze either nipple is probably nothing to worry about, or stems from something that's not cancer, she says.
-These are other signs of cancer women tend to overlook.
+Any other discharge that appears when you squeeze either nipple is probably nothing to worry about, or stems from something that’s not cancer, she says.
+On the other hand, you can safely ignore these breast cancer myths.

 Dimpling of the breast skin

 If your breasts develop dimples, you should see your doctor.
 Dr. Rosenbaum Smith suggests doing the following exam to check for dimples: Raise your left arm above your head.
 This causes the pectoral muscle to stretch.
 If you look down and see dimples appear, it’s possibly a sign of trouble.
 “You have little fibers that connect up to the skin of the breast, and if you have cancer in there, it can pull in on those ligaments and cause dimpling,” she says.
 Try these simple changes to reduce your risk of breast cancer.

 Your nipple retracts